Crypto-TII/CryptographicEstimators/docs/tests.md

 A Known Answer Test (KAT) in cryptography involves comparing the output of an algorithm implementation against a set of publicly available parameters and expected values.
 These expected values serve as reference points for correctness.
-Our KAT testing framework uses this approach to ensure that any modifications to the library do not disrupt existing functionality.
+This KAT testing framework uses this approach to ensure that any modifications to the library do not disrupt existing functionality.

-Importantly, while pre-calculated parameters and values are common, some researchers provide source code for their implementations, serving as **KAT generators**.
+Importantly, while pre-calculated parameters and values are common, some researchers provide source code (estimators) for their estimates, serving as **KAT generators**.
 These generators allow for dynamic KAT value generation.

 Unlike isolated doctests, KATs take a broader approach by comparing outputs across entire estimators, often involving complex and computationally intensive